Chesca Colloredo-MansfeldCo-Founder & CEO (USA)

 What is the main objective of CAST?

 To achieve our long-term goal of reaching and treating at least 70% of children born with clubfoot each year, we knew our systems needed to evolve.
-We needed a streamlined data collection tool to support and track patient progress across our growing global network of clinics and providers, who are increasing access to critical clubfoot treatment.
+We needed a streamlined data collection tool to support and track patient progress across our growing global network of clinics and providers, who are increasing access to this critical treatment.

 How has CAST changed the way MiracleFeet approaches service delivery?